 - The Test

-- Once the swab has been taken the visitor will be asked to wait in the test room until their result is ready which will take approximately 30 minutes.
+- Once the swab has been taken the visitor will be asked to wait in the test room or in their car until their result is ready which will take approximately 30 minutes.
 The visitor will not be allowed to move from the room until the result has been returned.

 - Visitors will need to be informed that if a test is inconclusive, they will be asked to take a further test which will result in the time of the visit being put back.

 - The result of the test will be entered onto the NHS Track and Trace portal by a member of staff.

 - The NHS Track & Trace can link a visitor’s test sample and collect contact details to send to anyone that person may have come into contact with should they receive a positive result.

 - The person completing the registration form will need: –

 - A copy of the test kit barcode — used to track the individual test.

 - The test site ID number — used to link the test to the care home.